 Thematic Objective 13 was established by the REACT-EU Regulation and it is the only investment priority.
-It is used exclusively for the programming and the use of extraordinary additional resources from structural funds designated for the response to the COVID-19 crisis.
+It is used for the programming and the use of extraordinary additional resources from structural funds for the response to the COVID-19 crisis, as well as to support a resilient recovery of the economy through activities aimed at solving the migration crisis caused by Russian military aggression in Ukraine.